docksal/addons/example/README.md

 ## Required files

 Each addon should have a main script that is named as the addon.
 In this case the main script name is `example`.
-It should be located in this directory.
+It should be located in the addon root directory.

 ## Optional files